 Main Results I: Pre-filing Shorting Activity and FilingWindow Returns, with and w/o Advance Investigation News

 Prior studies have suggested that short sellers anticipate the SCA lawsuit filings.
-Blau and Tew (2014) suggest the source is likely private information; for example, investigating law firms might tip o↵ some investors.
+Blau and Tew (2014) suggest that the source is likely private information; for example, investigating law firms might tip o↵ some investors.
 Gande and Lewis (2009) suggest that informed short sellers might anticipate the lawsuit filing through rational inference of the industry litigation environment or knowledge of the corporate misdeed.

 In this section, we show that the short-selling activity and abnormal returns around the lawsuit filing depend importantly upon whether there was a recent public news release of the lawsuit investigation.
 When excluding lawsuit filings with an advance public news release of the law-firm investigation, the evidence weakens appreciably for the anticipatory shorting hypothesis - - that short sellers can anticipate the subsequent lawsuit filing in a manner suggestive of meaningful short-seller profits.